damar-wicaksono/uqtestfuns/docs/getting-started/creating-a-custom.md

 ## Branin function

-Suppose we want to add the two-dimensional Branin function as a test function.
+Suppose we want to add the two-dimensional Branin (or Branin-Hoo) function as a test function {cite}`Dixon1978`.
 The function is defined analytically as follows:

 $$